antronerds/r2-tutorials/docs/Using_Datasets.md

     of one of these options in field 1.
 - R2 contains omic profiles such as expression and methylation profiles for more than ~5.000.000 unique individual samples.
 The samples are grouped in so-called datasets.
 Each dataset has its own characteristics, such as tissue type, tumor/disease type, or from cell-line experiments.
-Frequently, new datasets are added the platform.
+Frequently, new datasets are added to the platform.
 - The *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
-    u133p2* dataset will be used as an example dataset to guide you through most of the tutorial but other datasets will be used as examples.
+    u133p2* dataset will be used as an example dataset to guide you through most of the tutorial, but other datasets will be used as examples.
 Later on, working with multiple datasets will be discussed.

    ![](_static/images/Usingdatasets/Usingdatasets_type1a.png "Figure 1: Change Dataset on the main page")